-Section 4a: If a group of ASB members feel they are not being fairly represented by the student government, they may appoint an individual to represent them in the Congress as a member of the Senate.
-Prior to the appointment of this representative, the following steps must be completed: 1) the group must obtain 75 signatures on an official petition.
-2) The group must submit this petition along with probable cause in written form as to why they would need to be represented.
-3) The group must submit the name of the individual they wish to represent them.
-Both houses of the Congress (at each houses' respective meetings) will vote and if a majority of 50% + 1 approve, then this group will be represented in the Congress and will attend Senate meetings and vote as a member of the Senate.
+Section 4a: If a group of students feel they are not being fairly represented by the student government, they may appoint an individual to represent them in the Congress as a member of the Senate.
+The Senate will vote and if a majority of 50% + 1 approve, then this group will be represented in the Congress and will attend Senate meetings and vote as a member of the Senate.